 Policy & Legislative Advisory Network

-The Policy and Legislative Advisory Network (PLAN) is a subcommittee of the Community Leaders Council (CLC), comprised of CLC members from investing partner organizations or individuals they have appointed, to lead the policy and advocacy work for the RMC2C Partnership.
+The Policy and Legislative Advisory Network (PLAN) is a subcommittee of the Community Leaders Council (CLC), comprised of CLC members from investing partner organizations or individuals they have appointed, to lead the policy and advocacy work for the Rocky Mountain Partnership.

 Theresa Booco, Policy & Budget Analyst, City of Westminster